top of page

 *What if the team cannot decide?

 It is uncommon but not impossible that sometimes a lack of access to information or other factors means it is not possible to determine whether a child or adult meets the diagnostic criteria for Autism at this point in time.
 This is relatively rare and would usually be clear to us earlier in the process.
 However, should this arise, we may suggest you obtain further specialist investigations from another service in order to make a decision, the cost of which is not included.
 We may also suggest that we pause the assessment until you have had these further investigations.
-For a child, sometimes, we may suggest we pause the assessment until they are older and their differences are a more clear to observe.
+For a child, sometimes, we may suggest we pause the assessment until they are older and their differences are more clear to observe.

 bottom of page